FAS Community Employment Programme

 CE participants Office Staff meeting with Human Resources Officer - Bernie Walsh.

-Gosia and Eamon in Clanree Hotel during the MS Awareness week.
+Gosia and Eamon in Clanree Hotel during the MS Ireland Information Day.

 Eugenia Moran, who is a Lecturer at the LYIT visitig DCIL.
 Pictured here with CE Supervisor Pat McCafferty and Administrative Assistant Meadhbh Guiney.